COVID-19 Information and Resources

 Stacey J. Drubner, JD, LICSW, MPH

 It’s that time of year again.
 The holidays are upon us.
-Despite our hopes and best efforts, sometimes it’s challenging to have a stress-free holiday season with family.
-Two years ago, many of us were unable to meet with relatives and had concerns about their well-being.
-This year, we have the luxury of gathering again, but also the return of managing family dynamics.
+Despite our hopes and best efforts, sometimes it’s a challenge to achieve a stress-free holiday season with family.
+Time together is a gift but managing dynamics can also be complicated.

 Expectations are higher at the Holidays